swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 window.
 Shut down the Jupyter server by pressing ++ctrl+c++ in the terminal, followed with ++y++ and ++enter++.

-Exit the virtual environment with the following command.
+Exit the virtual environment with the following command:

 ```sh title="Execute the following command(s) in a terminal"
 # Exit the virtual environment